Channel Islands National Park Guide!! What you need to know to plan an epic adventure to Channel Islands National Park in California!

 Channel Islands National Park lies 11 miles out to sea from Ventura, California.
 We visited Channel Islands National Park and loved it.
 Though we did have some weather issues actually getting to the park but more on that in a bit.
 Today we are sharing our Channel Islands National Park Travel Tips to help you get the most out of your trip to the islands.

 Our first tip is to give yourself more than one day to visit the park.
 We flew into LAX with plans to visit the park for three days with different boat trips.
 Well, mother nature had a very different plan for us, and out of the three days we were near the park we managed to go on one wildlife cruise around Anacapa Island.
-The other days we were in Los Angeles area our boat tours were canceled due to weather and small craft warnings.
+The other days we were in the Los Angeles area our boat tours were canceled due to weather and small craft warnings.

 Channel Islands National Park Travel Tips